confluence/tonguefish/README.md

 ### Known issues

+* In theory, groups and digests can be nested in either order.
+This has not been tested fully.
 * Extra files are not removed from the output directory (could cause problems with stylesheets or favicons).
 * If the Python bindings for `libxml2` are installed, `feedparser` uses a more strict parser which chokes on feeds with missing namespace declarations.
 I'm going to see how best to fix this.
 In the meantime, a workaround (if you can't uninstall the bindings or use a virtualenv) is to automate downloading the feed to a local file and fixing the namespace, and use the local file path in the config instead.
 * The unpickled objects are not checked for correctness; something weird may happen if the version of Python and/or `feedparser` changes.
 I suggest clearing the cache between upgrades.